gbastien1/CornipickleExamples/README.md

 # CornipickleExamples
 Files that use Cornipickle to verify web page layouts according to specific given rules.

+####Note:
+These folders should be put in the same folder as the cornipickle.jar file, and the server started using the --serve-as command.
+######example:
+java -jar cornipickle.jar --serve-as local/ and in the browser, type localhost:10101/local/guidelines/index.html

 Cornipickle can be downloaded from here: http://bitbucket.org/sylvainhalle/cornipickle